 This sweet and creamy farro breakfast porridge is a cinch to prepare and comes together in about 30 minutes.
 Sweetened with dates and spiced with a touch of cardamom.
-Free from gluten, oil, and refined sugar.
+Free from oil and refined sugar.

 If you've cooked with cardamom before you know it's a spice to use sparingly, like very sparingly.
 To me, the perfect amount of cardamom is one that causes you to go "mmmmmm" when you take a bite, not "WOW!
 How much cardamom is in here!?!"
 It pairs really well with the warm, caramel-like sweetness of dates.